 chmod -R g+s mydir # future files/directories created in any existing subdirectories will also belong to 'somegroup'

-chmod o+X ~username # need to open to all users at top level since ~username is not in 'somegroup'
+chmod go+X ~username # need to open to all users at top level since ~username is not in 'somegroup'

-chmod g+rw ~username/mydir/myfile # make an existing file readable and writeable
+chmod g+rw ~username/mydir/myfile # make a pre-existing file readable and writeable to the group members

-For recursive changes see the commands in the previous section, but change "o" to "g".
+For recursive changes see the commands in the previous section, but change "go" to just "g".